MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-setup-general.md

 ### Fixed asset class codes

 Fixed asset classes are the top-level entries in the classification hierarchy in which you group assets.
-For example, you can use classes to divide assets into tangible or intangible assets.
+For example, use classes to divide assets into tangible or intangible assets.
 You must create at least one fixed asset class in your setup.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA Classes**, and then choose the related link.
 2. Enter codes and names for the fixed asset classes that you want to create.